 Inhaltsverzeichnis

-“Defence” or “defense”
+“Defence” or “defence”

-Both “defence” and “defense” are English terms that function as nouns in the English language.
+Both “defence” and “defence” are English terms that function as nouns in the English language.
 The difference between them is that the British variant is spelled with a “c” and the American with an “s”.
 The term is used to refer to the act of protecting or defending something, the legal argument made by an individual facing criminal charges, and a strategic role in sports designed to thwart an adversary’s scoring endeavors.

 British English